Meet Our Team

-Quentin is a member of the Maritime Authority of the Cayman Islands yacht committee.
-He holds a Master’s degree in Marine law, is a member of the LMAA, a Member of the Nautical Institute, a member of the IOD and a Freeman of the City of London.
+Quentin is a member of the Baltic Exchange, the Maritime Authority of the Cayman Islands yacht committee.
+He holds a Master’s degree in Marine law, is a member of the LMAA, a Member of the Nautical Institute, a member of the IOD, a member of the Royal Thames Yacht Club, and a Freeman of the City of London.

 His other interests include photography (Elsevier has published a technical book on stock photography “Microstock Photography” written by Quentin under his pen name Douglas Freer), music and his family.

 Many large cases dealt with by Quentin and his team are arbitrations and thus confidential, so the following matters are merely some examples of the breadth of work as litigators that we handle: